Gemini-Huntley Robotics Research Laboratory

-The Drone Lab is a dedicated two-story open space for the testing and demonstration of mobile robotic platforms, including drones.
-Located within this 853 ft2 region, is the motion capturing system, which has 32 HD cameras (13 MP) spread along the four sides of the room.
-Boasted to be the fastest, it is capable of collecting data at 960 fps.
-Furthermore, the use of active LED markers eliminates the marker swapping issue.
-As the result, multi-object sub-millimeter tracking can be attained.
-In addition, a manually-controlled safety net is also installed there to enhance the security for drones tests.
-The Drone Lab also serves as a reception point where a robot will welcome visitors and introduce the MnRI to them.
-At the same time, various real-time interactive demonstrations will be held on the spot or displayed on the big screen, to give them an overview of the related interesting research projects that are happening here.
+The Drone Lab is a dedicated two-story open space for testing and demonstrating mobile robotic platforms, including drones.
+Located within this 853 ft2 region is the capturing motion system, which has 32 HD cameras (13 MP) spread along the four sides of the room.
+Boasted to be the fastest, it can collect data at 960 fps.
+Furthermore, the use of active LED markers eliminates the marker-swapping issue.
+As a result, multi-object sub-millimeter tracking can be attained.
+In addition, a manually-controlled safety net is also installed there to enhance the security for drone tests.
+The Drone Lab also serves as a reception point where a robot will welcome visitors and introduce the MnRI.
+At the same time, various real-time interactive demonstrations will be held on the spot or displayed on the big screen to give them an overview of the related interesting research projects happening here.

 Additional 'Makers' spaces:

-- Two additional 'Makers' spaces are available ad hoc for additional R&D by faculty and graduate students.
-Unlike the conference rooms, these spaces come equipped with general research lab equipment and can be used as a short-term extension of current labs.
+- Two additional 'Makers' spaces are available ad hoc for other R&D by faculty and graduate students.
+Unlike the conference rooms, these spaces come equipped with available research lab equipment and can be used as a short-term extension of current labs.

 General study spaces:

-- Along with conference rooms, research labs, and additional R&D spaces, there are many general spaces available.
-These spaces include tables, counters, and chairs purposely placed to accommodate many of the other students on campus.
-Shepherd Labs welcomes all undergraduate and graduate students to enjoy the quiet study spaces around the building—be sure to take advantage of the whiteboard walls that accompany many of the study spots.
+- Along with conference rooms, research labs, and additional R&D spaces, many general spaces are available.
+These spaces include tables, counters, and chairs purposely placed to accommodate many other students on campus.
+Shepherd Labs welcomes all undergraduate and graduate students to enjoy the quiet study spaces around the building—be sure to take advantage of the whiteboard walls that accompany many study spots.